 That’s right, not so long ago they clucked about global cooling; now mainstream media claim the sky is falling because of global warming.

-To accomplish this unchanging ambition, these mutant Marxists have had to create a theory that can’t be falsified—the kind of “theory” Karl Popper referred to as irrefutable.
+To accomplish this unchanging ambition, these mutant Marxists have had to create a theory that can’t be falsified—the kind of “theory” Karl Popper, a philosopher of science, referred to as irrefutable.
 As Popper reminded us, “A theory which is not refutable by any conceivable event is,” of course, “non-scientific.”

-Thus evidence that contradicts the global warming theory, climate Chicken Littles enlist as evidence for the correctness of their theory; every permutation in weather patterns—warm or cold—is said to be a consequence of that warming or proof of it.
+Thus evidence that contradicts the global warming theory, climate Chicken Littles enlist as evidence for the correctness of their theory; every permutation in weather patterns—warm or cold—is said to be a consequence of that warming or proof of it, thus making the global warming theory unfalsifiable and not subject to testing.

 Then again, a leap of faith is necessary if one is to sustain the belief that the specimen that designed the microchip and painted the Mona Lisa is no better than a monkey—a creature that has never created anything, lives in trees, throws coconuts, and hoots to communicate.